Overview of neuropathology updates for infiltrating gliomas

 In elderly patients, the presence of Epstein-Barr virus in tumor tissue suggests a worse prognosis with a shorter survival from primary CNS lymphoma (67).
 This may merely reflect a confluence of 2 potential negative prognostic factors, age and immunosuppression (which is often associated with Epstein-Barr virus positivity).
 Numerous other prognostic biomarkers have been investigated, at times with conflicting results.

 A 54-year-old man with a history of depression gradually developed memory disturbances, poor concentration, apathy, and fatigue.
 His symptoms were initially attributed to depression, but then he noted that his left foot was dragging.
 An MRI with contrast demonstrated an irregularly enhancing lesion in the right frontal lobe with surrounding T2 hyperintensity and mild mass effect.
 HIV testing was negative.
 He was placed on steroids prior to undergoing brain biopsy.
 Unfortunately, the biopsy was nondiagnostic.
 His symptoms resolved on steroids, and he was subsequently tapered off.
 A few weeks later, he developed slurred speech, confusion, and gait instability.
 A repeat brain MRI with contrast demonstrated a new enhancing right cerebellar lesion as well as faint enhancement within the right frontal lobe.
 Steroids were not restarted, and he underwent biopsy of the right cerebellar lesion.
 Pathology demonstrated a diffuse large B cell lymphoma.
-To complete lymphoma staging, he underwent lumbar puncture for CSF protein, cytology, flow cytometry, and IgH gene rearrangement PCR studies; ophthalmologic examination including slit lamp examination; and chest, abdomen and pelvic CT/PET scans.
-There was no evidence of systemic, ocular, or leptomeningeal lymphoma.
-He was started on high-dose methotrexate containing regimen and achieved clinical remission by his sixth cycle.
+To complete lymphoma staging, he underwent ophthalmologic examination including slit lamp examination and body PET scans.
+There was no evidence of systemic or ocular lymphoma.
+He was started on a high-dose methotrexate (HD-MTX) containing regimen and achieved a complete response before moving forward with consolidation therapy.

 This clinical vignette demonstrates the importance of withholding steroids in suspected cases of CNS lymphoma.
 Corticosteroids work as a cytolytic agent against lymphomas and may result in marked decrease or complete disappearance of brain lymphoma lesions (45; 34).
 When the residual lesions are biopsied they are frequently necrotic or nondiagnostic tissue is obtained, and no definitive diagnosis is made.
 In this case, pathologic confirmation of primary central nervous system lymphoma was delayed due to corticosteroid administration.
 Hyperosmotic agents such as mannitol of hypertonic saline, in place of steroids, can be considered as means to decrease cerebral edema if necessary.